The Port Market in Old Town to enjoy traditional food and good wine

 Green tea or Mate

 Really top things off, try the Mate.
 It is supposed to help digestion and provide necessarily minerals.
 Mate is a green tea prepared by steeping dried leaves of Yerba Mate (Ilex paraguariensis) in hot water and is served with a metal straw from a shared hollow calabash gourd.
 The straw is called bombilla in Spanish.
 The straw is traditionally made of silver.
 Even if the water is supplied from a modern thermos, the infusion is traditionally drunk from mates.

 Don´t say gracias.
 Because…

 Yerba mate leaves are dried, chopped, and ground into a powdery mixture called yerba.
 The bombilla acts as both a straw and a sieve.
 The submerged end is flared, with small holes or slots that allow the brewed liquid in, but block the chunky matter that makes up much of the mixture.
 Mate is typically passed around within a group of friends and if you are offered to share, that is a clear sign that you are accepted.
 Don´t do as I did the first time and said Gracias after the first round.
 That means that you are done, and they will pass you by on the next round.

 Apart from the gastronomy, the Mercado del Puerto has a very interesting architecture, artisans, painters, folkloric dancers and a good mix of both locals and tourists.

-Leaving Mercado del Puerto; call a taxi, because you will not be able to walk.
+Leaving Mercado del Puerto; call a taxi, because after all taste of Montevideo you will not be able to walk.